Vaginal cancer begins as a growth of cells in the vagina. The vagina is the muscular tube that connects the uterus with the outer genitals.

 The ovaries, fallopian tubes, uterus, cervix and vagina (vaginal canal) make up the female reproductive system.

-Early vaginal cancer may not cause any signs and symptoms.
-As it progresses, vaginal cancer may cause signs and symptoms such as:
+Vaginal cancer may not cause any symptoms at first.
+As it grows, vaginal cancer may cause signs and symptoms, such as:

 When to see a doctor